 «Kommersant» in Nizhny Novgorod

-Igor Kalyapin has also commented on the news, first published by the «Izvestia» and then widely broadcast by media, on his Facebook wall.
+Igor Kalyapin has also commented on the news, first published by the «Izvestia» and then widely broadcast by media, in his blog.
 According to the information by numerous mass media organizations, a source close to the Kremlin confirmed that the The Golos Association («golos» means «vote» or «voice», the NGO monitors elections) was not included into the list of the Presidential grant beneficiaries due to fact that «among all the organizations disloyal to the State authorities, «Golos» is the only one which continues to demonstrate unwillingness to obey the NGO Law».